 as though the gods of glory with grace, or even whim,

-had compassion on the creek, and carved a living source.
+had compassion on the creek and carved out a living source.

-So first there broke a flood; then flame did burst to light,
+First there broke a flood; then flame did burst to light

-and, fire all around it, the phoenix, winged in gold,
+as, fire all around it, the phoenix winged in gold

 did rise in ruddy glory with rays that blinded sight,